Cumbum, Tamil Nadu: Geography and Climate

 Cumbum is located at 9.73°N 77.3°E. It has an average elevation of 391meters (1282 feet).
 One can see the backdrop of Kodaikanal Hills from Cumbum.

 Apart from that Cumbum has most vigorous activity in agriculture.

-Cumbum Municipality (First Grade) is located in the Theni District of Tamil Nadu, Near Kerala State, geographically located between 9°30′N and 10°11′N, and between 77°E and 77°30′E. It is the third largest town in Theni district after Theni.
-The soil in this region is mostly red soil in nature.
-Agriculture plays a vital role for its developmental activities.
+Cumbum Municipality (First Grade) is located in the Theni District of Tamil Nadu, near the Kerala State border.
+Geographically, it is situated between 9°30′N and 10°11′N latitude and between 77°E and 77°30′E longitude.
+It ranks as the third-largest town in the Theni district, following Theni itself.
+The region's soil primarily consists of red soil, and Agriculture plays a vital role for its developmental activities.
 Crops like Paddy, Coconut, Black Grapes, Groundnut and various kinds of fruits and vegetables are being cultivated in this area.